-Lambed is undertaking a PhD in Public Health Modelling, supervised by Dr James Woodcock.
-His PhD focuses on quantifying the health impacts of active transport resulting from different transport policies in LMICs.
-He will be looking at how to curate data for health impact modelling, generate robust estimates for transport health impacts and make results relevant to policymakers in these settings.
+Lambed undertook a PhD in Public Health Modelling, supervised by Dr James Woodcock.
+His PhD focused on quantifying the health impacts of active transport resulting from different transport policies in LMICs.
+He looked at how to curate data for health impact modelling, generate robust estimates for transport health impacts and make results relevant to policymakers in these settings.
 He is now a Research Associate for the Global Diet and Physical Activity Research Group.

 Before starting his PhD, Lambed worked for seven years as a physician in the Cameroon Ministry of Health (initially as a GP and later as a Public health Physician).
 In interludes, he worked as a field doctor and epidemiologist for the Doctors Without Borders and research assistant in the unit.
 Overtime his interest has grown in upstream determinants of health.